QURelectric/Interior2025/README.md

      - The LED turns ON by default.
      - Pressing the button turns the LED OFF.
      - Releasing the button turns it back ON.
+     - The LED may be dim, and you may also need to adjust the contrast of the LCD.
+This is done by slowly turning the small white screw on the back of the board.

 WIRING (BCM GPIO Numbers)
 ----------------------------------------------------------------------